faw21/Algorithm-Implementation-Projects/Project2/README.md

 ---
 ### INTRODUCTION ###

 An Anagram is a permutation of the letters of a word or phrase.
-For instance, agstemecrasese can be unscrambled (with the addition of spaces) to yield a secret message (and many other phrases as well).
+For instance, 'agstemecrasese' can be unscrambled (with the addition of spaces) to yield 'a secret message' (and many other phrases as well).

-This project has two parts: a hash table and an anagram decoder.
+This project unscrambles anagrams into words of the dictionary.

 INSTALLATION

 The following files should be present:

-	TestClothCutter.java
-	ClothCutter.java
-	Pattern.java
-	Cloth.java
-	Cut.java
-	Garment,java
-	README.txt
+	AnagramDecoder.java
+	dictionary.txt

 USAGE